Midnight Curfew.

 At 12:05 am I arrived home and quickly made a mad dash up to our second floor apartment.
 I unlocked and opened the door, but the flimsy chain lock was already on.
 My mother refused to open the door and I was furious with her.
 I could have easily kicked in the door and gotten inside, but I knew that would mean I would be finding another place to live the next day.

-Our building lobby had a broken heater that night.
-It was freezing cold outside so I walked over to our neighboring building and its warm lobby.
+Our building lobby had a broken heater that night and it was freezing cold outside so I walked over to our neighboring building and its warm lobby.
 That is where I spent the night and I don’t remember how much sleep if any I got.
-Should anyone have asked why I was there, I was prepared to tell them I lost my key and was waiting for my mother to get home.
+Should anyone have asked me why I was there, I was prepared to tell them I lost my key and was waiting for my mother to get home.

 The next morning my mother let me back into my apartment.
 She told me how it broke her heart locking me out after seeing me from her bedroom window in the lobby.
 She said that she needed to teach me a lesson.
 Otherwise without any consequences, I would be breaking curfew all the time.